ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 - `--reference-model-path`: Path to reference model weights.
 If not specified, uses the same model
 - `--temperature`: Sampling temperature for generations.
 Higher values increase randomness (default: 1.0)
 - `--reward-weights`: Optional list of weights for multiple reward functions.
 Must match number of reward functions.
 If not specified, all rewards weighted equally with 1.0
+- `--use-chat-template`: Whether to use the model's chat template for formatting prompts (default: False)
+- `--use-prompt`: Whether to use the prompt as part of the input for generation (default: False)

 ## Training Process